 In fact, if you eat five quail eggs, you’ll get 20% of your daily recommended riboflavin and 10% of your B12.
 These nutrients aren’t found in large quantities in other foods, so these teeny-tiny eggs are quite impressive.

 If you’re anemic, quail eggs are a smart choice.
-These eggs have twice as much iron as chicken eggs.
+These eggs have twice as much iron as chicken eggs, so they can increase the formation of red blood cells.
 There are some studies that suggest that eating quail eggs may help combat allergies based on the unique structure of the cells in the eggs.

 Interestingly, quail eggs are being studied as a treatment for salmonella infection.
-Unlike chicken eggs, which are known carriers of salmonella bacteria, quail eggs contain unique anti-salmonella antibiotics.
+Unlike chicken eggs, which are known carriers of salmonella bacteria, a quail egg contains unique anti-salmonella antibiotics.

 Who Should Not Eat Quail Eggs?